Sariska National Park

 About Sariska Tiger Reserve

-Located in the Alwar district of Rajasthan, Sariska Tiger Reserve spans over 866 square kilometers of diverse wildlife habitat.
-Originally a hunting preserve of the Maharaja of Alwar, it was declared a wildlife sanctuary in 1955 and later became a Project Tiger reserve in 1978.
+Located in the Alwar district of Rajasthan, Sariska Tiger Reserve spans over 866 sq km of diverse wildlife habitat.
+Originally a hunting preserve of the Maharaja of Alwar, it became a Project Tiger reserve in 1978.

-The park is famous for its successful tiger reintroduction program and is home to a variety of wildlife including leopards, hyenas, jungle cats, sambar deer, nilgai, and over 200 species of birds.
+The park is famous for its successful tiger reintroduction program and is home to leopards, hyenas, jungle cats, sambar deer, nilgai, and over 200 species of birds.

-Apart from wildlife, Sariska houses several historical monuments including the Kankwari Fort, Neelkanth temples, and Pandupol.
-The blend of natural beauty and ancient heritage makes it a unique destination for wildlife enthusiasts and history lovers alike.
+Apart from wildlife, Sariska houses Kankwari Fort, Neelkanth temples, and Pandupol — a unique blend of nature and ancient heritage.

 Book Your Sariska Safari Today

-Expert guides, comfortable jeeps, and unforgettable wildlife encounters await you at Sariska National Park.
+Expert guides, comfortable jeeps, and unforgettable wildlife encounters await at Sariska.